We have made a commitment to guide our clients through the divorce process with the least amount of emotional trauma as possible.

 A couple generally does not come to the decision to divorce easily.
-Following through with it is, even more, trying as the complexities become overwhelming.
-Emotions run very high during these difficult times, especially when there are children to consider.
-Our St. Louis divorce lawyers have made a commitment to guide our clients and their families through the divorce process with the least amount of emotional trauma and turmoil as possible.
+Following through with it is even more trying as the complexities become overwhelming.
+Emotions run very high during these difficult times, especially when children are to consider.
+Our St. Louis divorce lawyers have committed to guiding our clients and their families through the divorce process with the least amount of emotional trauma and turmoil possible.
 This is done while holding the interests and future of the family as a top priority.

 Call The Betz Law Firm today at (314) 801-8488 or fill out our online contact form to request a free 30-minute phone consultation.